Class Quadruple

 isNaN

-public boolean isNaN()Checks if the value is not a number (i.e. has the value ofNaN
+public boolean isNaN()Checks if the value is not a number (i.e. has the value ofNaN).- Returns:

-, if the value is not a number (NaN),false
+true, if the value is not a number (NaN),falseotherwise

 -